 Coffee

-Arabica coffee prices have been on the rise in recent months due to extreme weather and increased global demand, but now the two main countries that produce coffee beans — Brazil and Colombia — are under 10% tariffs.
+Arabica coffee prices have been on the rise in recent months due to extreme weather and increased global demand of coffee.
+But now, the two main countries that produce coffee beans — Brazil and Colombia — are under 10% tariffs.
 We've already seen prices go up 20% - 35% for coffee grounds at Costco over the last year, and reports suggest coffee prices will continue to climb in 2025.

-Stock up on coffee during weekly sales at Kroger, where we see K-Cups and grounds go for at least 50% off during sales (with Kroger coupons that take the price down even further).
-Or invest in a Costco membership to take advantage of in-store coffee deals with prices as low as $0.29 per ounce (for Maxwell House grounds) or $0.33 per K-Cup pod (for the Kirkland store brand).
-Aldi is another good place to find cheap store-brand coffee — as low as $0.32 per ounce for grounds and $0.37 per K-Cup.
+A good place to shop for cheaper coffee is at Costco or Sam's Club, where you'll pay as low as $0.29 per ounce for Maxwell House grounds, or around $0.30 per K-Cup pod for store brand coffee.
+Aldi is another good place to find cheap store-brand coffee — as low as $0.32 per ounce for grounds and $0.37 per K-Cup pod.

 What You Should Pay: $0.40 or less per ounce / K-Cup pod